ntnu-arl/yolo_trt_ros/README.md

 This package contains the yolov4_trt_node that performs the inference using NVIDIA's TensorRT engine

-This package works for both YOLOv3 and YOLOv4.
-Do change the commands accordingly, corresponding to the YOLO model used.
+This package works for YOLOv3.

 ![Video_Result2](docs/results.gif)